yousseflahouifi/censorg/README.md

 # What's this tool about ?
 Finding hosts or domain names associated with a company where the domain name does not include the name of the company can sometimes be difficult.
 There are common ways to do it such ASN, reverse ip lookup etc.
-Censorg is a security reconnaissance tool that leverage Censys API to look for domains and hosts with the same Organization field in the SSL certificate.
+Censorg is a security reconnaissance tool that leverage Censys API and crt.sh website to look for domains and hosts with the same Organization field in the SSL certificate.

 # Recommended python version :
 Python 3.x.